 - abnormal movement at the fracture site.

-- or on several pillows while in bed.
+- on pillows while in bed

 This will help to decrease swelling and pain.